microsoft/windows-ai-studio-templates/evaluation/README.md

    return { "answer": response.message }
 ```

+> **Note**:
+> If you don't have an existing app yet but want to try the evaluation process, you can check [the sample app](https://github.com/SmallBlackHole/aitk-eval-sample) and evaluate it.

 ### Step 3: Set up LLM for AI-assisted evaluator

 Most of the built-in evaluators are AI-assisted: